mariiaVoitenko/tic-tac-toe/README.md

 9) PositionReaderFactory.java returns proper PositionReader for current player.
 10)To validate input from console and configurations several validators are provided.
 All of them throw customized exceptions.

+   Information about deployment can be found in HOWTODEPLOY.txt